-Karli Bendlin, senior editor
+Karli Bendlin, former senior editor

 To put it simply, I'm in love with this new lipstick collection.
 Not only am I obsessed with the nostalgia-inspired shade range, but the formula also meets my admittedly high lipstick standards.
 It's creamy, comfortable, and I can swipe it on with ease (I'm convinced I could apply it seamlessly without a mirror).
 I've tried a lot of deep brown lipsticks in search of that perfect '90s look, and I've finally found it in the aptly named 1990 shade.
 I can't recommend it enough.